micro-ROS/micro-ROS.github.io/_docs/tutorials/core/first_application_linux/index.md

 * `main.c`: This file contains the logic of the application.
 * `CMakeLists.txt`: This is the CMake file containing the script to compile the application.

-For the user to create its custom application, a folder `<my_app>` will need to be registered in this location, containing the two files just described.
+For the user to create a custom application, a folder `<my_app>` will need to be registered in this location, containing the two files just described.
 Also, any such new application folder needs to be registered in `src/uros/micro-ROS-demos/rclc/CMakeLists.txt` by adding the following line: